 |

-Winner of the 2016 Blue Light Book Award.
+Winner of the 2020 Blue Light Poetry Prize

 In Celtic spirituality thin places are where the physical and spiritual,